Fewer Americans file for jobless claims last week

-WASHINGTON (AP) — The number of Americans applying for unemployment benefits fell again last week with numbers still at historically low levels.
+WASHINGTON — The number of Americans applying for unemployment benefits fell again last week with numbers still at historically low levels.

 Jobless claims in the U.S. declined by 5,000 to 180,000 for the week ending April 23, the Labor Department reported Thursday.
 First-time applications generally reflect the number of layoffs.